Angus Glens - frequently asked questions

 In November 2022 FLS acquired 3,500 hectares of land in Glen Prosen, with around ten estate buildings, for £17.4M from Scottish Government’s fund for woodland creation.
-This expands our existing 4000-hectare landholding in the vicinity (Glen Isla, Glen Doll and a forestry plantation in Glen Prosen).
+This expands our existing 4,000ha landholding in the vicinity (Glen Isla, Glen Doll and a forestry plantation in Glen Prosen).
 Prior to the sale, the previous owner terminated employment of on-site staff.
 FLS offered three tenancies, two of whom have since secured housing elsewhere, one already resides on a neighbouring estate, and one was offered a role and they have since left.

 We are pursuing promising opportunities with the wider community and businesses to put the built assets to sustainable use, creating new jobs, exciting partnerships, and providing an income for FLS.
 Proposals on the table include a tree nursery, an education offer, a manufacturing business, a recreation proposition, and a field studies centre.
 We hope to be able to share this information by the end of 2024.
 Two of the estate houses are currently occupied by tenants.